Carlow Railway Station was built in 1845. It was designed by the outstanding railway engineer Sir John MacNeill.

 Trains in Ireland are fast and modern, but unfortunately quite expensive.
-Traveling by train is often several times more expensive than, on the same section, travel by bus, but by train we will cover the same route almost 2x faster!
+Traveling by train is often several times more expensive than, in the same section, travel by bus, but by train, we will cover the same route almost 2x faster!

 There is a direct connection between Carlow and Dublin, as well as Carlow and Waterford.
 The one-way trip between Carlow and Dublin takes about 1 hour.

-On the wall of Carlow Railway Station there is a plaque commemorating William Dargan – an engineer who was the most important figure in railway construction in Ireland, and who was born near the Carlow town.
+On the wall of Carlow Railway Station, there is a plaque commemorating William Dargan – an engineer who was the most important figure in railway construction in Ireland, and who was born near Carlow town.